made-ml-in-prod-2021/mykolesiko/airflow_ml_dags/README.md

    To predict - predict dag
 ```

-If you want to make the prediction, add variable with model path (named MODE_DIR) something like that:
+If you want to make the prediction, add variable with model path (named MODEL_DIR) something like that:

 ```
 	"data/model/2021-09-06/"